debops/docs/docs/ansible/roles/debops.pki.rst

 `debops.pki` creates the certificate infrastructure on your ansible controller.
 CAs are stored on the controller, keys, certification requests and signed certs are stored on the hosts.
-For practical purposes, everything key related is copied to the ansible controller too!
+For practical purposes, everything PKI related is copied to the ansible controller too!
 Your controller contains many secrets and must be well protected.

 Certificates
     Here you define the certificates you want or have.